mltechsachin/case_study_temp/README.md

 python extractive_text_sm.py text.txt <num_sen>
 ```

-where the text.txt contains sentences of the text document, all in one line and <num_sen> specifies number of sentences in the summary.
+where the text.txt contains sentences of the text document, all in one line and <num_sen> specifies number of sentences in the summary (3 by default).

 ## Requirements for running the script:
 1. Python 3